CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command or **Right-click > Save** to save your changes and then use the **CTRL+Q** command or **Right-click > Quit** to close the code editor while keeping the cloud shell command line open.

 ### Task 10: Add code to classify documents

+In this task, you will add Python code to your application that uses the Azure AI Language SDK to classify documents, run the program, and view the classification results with confidence scores.

 1. Enter the following command to edit the application code file: